What cloud security challenges do IT leaders need to address?

 4. The risk of insider threats and users taking control

-There are also many threats to the cloud from within the business.
+There are also many threats to the cloud from within the business, with 39% of IT security professionals reporting that they’re concerned about unauthorized access/insider threats.
 Given the choice, users may choose the weakest possible passwords.
 They might log on while working in cafes or airports through weakly protected or fraudulent access points, and disenfranchised workers might take the opportunity to abuse cloud services.

 The US Department of Homeland Security has a detailed assessment of insider threats.
 CIOs are responsible for developing the tools that can identify insider risks early, or the early actions they might take using forensic software and defensive tools.
 They must ensure that the business is just as focused on the insider risk as it is to external factors and be prepared with a reaction plan should such an event take place.